OmarBoshra/LiebMovies/ReadMe.md

 - add delegate and delegate the xml to the adapter
 - data binding and attributes
 - model can update state of xml directly or through databinding
-- reorderby for soring movies
+- reorderby for sorting movies
 - showing the user his saved tokens